vhBuiChiHieu/Json-viewer/README.md

 3. Toggle between Raw and Parsed views using the buttons in the toolbar
 4. Select a theme from the dropdown menu to change the appearance

-### Context Menu
+### Context Menu Integration
 1. Select JSON text on any webpage
 2. Right-click and select "View with JSON Viewer" from the context menu
 3. The extension popup will open with the selected text loaded
-4. Alternatively, select "View with JSON Viewer (Tab)" to open in a new tab
+4. Alternatively, select "View with JSON Viewer (Tab)" to open in a new tab with enhanced features

 ### JSON History
-1. Click the history icon in the header
+1. Click the history icon in the header (clock icon)
-2. Select from your previously formatted JSON entries
+2. Browse through your previously formatted JSON entries with timestamps
-3. The selected JSON will be loaded into the editor
+3. Click any entry to instantly load it into the editor
+4. History is automatically saved and persisted between sessions

-### Simple Mode
+### Simple Mode (Tab View Only)
 1. In the tab view, toggle the "Simple" button
 2. This removes brackets, quotes, and commas for a cleaner visualization
 3. Perfect for focusing on the data structure without syntax distractions
+4. Toggle back to normal view at any time

 ## 🧰 Project Structure